niyonx/AI-Generated-Zoology/README.md

 |--sketch-img\
 |--resized_combined

-Note that this is what it will look like by the end and you should just make sure to keep it like that for the scripts below to work.
+Note that this is what it will look like by the end of running all scripts.\
 At first, you could just have it as follows, then run the scripts below and it would look like above.
-Or create them in advance according to strucutre above data/\
+Or create them in advance according to strucutre above, but make sure all, but raw-img are empty.\
+data/\
 |--raw-img

 ## Images to sketch

-Note that this will override files with the same name that already exist in sketch-img.\
-I recomend to either clear sketch-img, or move them elsewhere temporarily and add back after
+It creates the sketch-img folder if not there already.

 1. Input is in data/raw-img